 Camille (Amy Adams) agrees to show Richard (Chris Messina) some of Wind Gap’s crime scenes, though the tour opens up old wounds.
 Alan (Henry Czerny) confronts Adora (Patricia Clarkson) about her sharing confidences with Chief Vickery (Matt Craven), who is concerned about the Crellins hosting the annual “Calhoun Day” attended by Wind Gap’s youth.
 Fired from his job at Preaker Farms, John (Taylor John Smith) shares off-the-record revelations with Camille that raise fresh concerns for her.

 New Sharp Objects episodes will air Mondays on HBO (SKYcable ch 54 SD and 168 HD in Metro Manila) at 9am with same day primetime encore at 10pm.
 New episodes will also be available for streaming within the same day on HBO Go, HBO’s online streaming service exclusively available in the Philippines to SKY subscribers.

 HBO Go not available in your area?
 Watch Sharp Objects on HBO on Amazon Prime.
 Sign up for a free 7-day trial.

 Series and episode details provided by HBO in a recent press release.

 Disclosure: I work for SKY and part of my job is promoting its products and services, especially the content it provides to its subscribers.
 I consider being able to share my love for TV shows and movies and the experience of watching and talking about them with like-minded people some of the biggest perks of my job.

-Check out my posts on HBO shows:
+Check out my other posts on HBO shows adapted from novels: